hrydgard/ppsspp-site/docs/faq.md

 * Set "Pro adhoc server IP address" to localhost
 * Enable "Built-in proadhocserver"
 * Start a second instance (File -> Open New Instance on Windows).

+## Can PPSSPP play UMD video discs?

+No. On the real hardware, the player app for these is built into the PPSSPP firmware, and since PPSSPP is a HLE emulator, we don't run the firwmare so we'd have to write our own player.
+There's a scripting language for menus and stuff, it's pretty complicated.
+So it has not been a priority to figure out, especially as UMD Video is today an outdated, low-definition format and there are better ways to watch movies.
+If you really want to play UMD video, use a real PSP.

 ## Savestates seem slower in 1.12+.
 What can I do?